SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/add-inpost-shipping-account.md

 <Callout icon="🚧" theme="warn">
   ***Important***

-  *Before you can set up a shipping account, make sure you have[enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with InPost.*
+  *Before you can set up a shipping account, make sure you have [enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with InPost.*
 </Callout>

 To add a shipping account for InPost in SAPIENT, follow the instructions as explained in the following procedure.